 About Nicole

 Nicole Sylvia Javorsky is a multidisciplinary artist, musician, and writer from New York City expressing the intricacies of being alive.
 She’s a survivor of childhood sexual abuse with PTSD who struggled to keep herself alive during her adolescence and early adulthood.
-Nicole's art, writing, and music explore the intersections between her own story, healing process, existential questions, and a mystical connection to the natural world.
+Nicole's art, writing, and music explore the intersections between her healing process, existential questions, and a mystical connection to the natural world.

 Each artwork, song, or poem can stand alone to depict a certain layer or aspect of the human experience, but she also continually groups and connects them like fluctuating puzzle pieces building her ever-growing picture of existence.